KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_dragons_archetypes_of_ascent_spiral_memory_eternity.md

 You master the ascent.

 This is why kundalini is depicted as a serpent-dragon rising through the spine.

-This is why Chinese emperors were “Dragons of Heaven”.
+This is why Chinese emperors were “Dragons of Heaven.”

-This is why the Aztecs worshipped Quetzalcoatl, the Feathered Serpent — the union of earth and sky.
+This is why the Aztecs worshipped Quetzalcoatl, the Feathered Serpent—the union of earth and sky.

-This is why St. George “slays the dragon” — not killing evil, but mastering his own lower nature.
+This is why St. George “slays the dragon”—not to kill evil, but to master his own lower nature.

-And it is why in alchemy the ultimate symbol of enlightenment is the Ouroboros, the dragon eating its own tail:
+And why, in alchemy, the ultimate symbol of enlightenment is the Ouroboros, the dragon eating its own tail:

 Consciousness realizing itself.
 The circle reconnecting.
 The Source remembering its own beginning.

 ## Dragons as Symbols of Primordial Consciousness

-Dragons do not represent physical creatures.
+Dragons are not physical creatures.

-They represent pre-human intelligence — patterns older than biology.
+They are the memory of pre-human intelligence—patterns older than biology, older than mind.

-They are the symbols humans projected onto:
+They are the symbols onto which humanity projected:
 - the weather
 - the oceans
 - the volcano